ionos-cloud/terraform-provider-ionoscloud/docs/index.md

 Note: if `IONOS_API_URL` environment variable is set, it is recommended to have the `api.ionos.com` value (not `api.ionos.com/cloudapi/v5`).

-Or you can provide your credentials in a `.tf` configuration file as shown in this example.
+Another way of configuring it, is by providing your credentials/api_url in a `.tf` configuration file as shown in the below example.

 ```hcl
 provider "ionoscloud" {